def-ilya/cryptowiz/README.md

 Better commenting and a refactor is on the books.

 COMMANDS LIST
+Github killed formatting.
+Sad.

- * Gets the price of a given token pair.
+ * Gets the price of a given token pair. \n
-@param id - A search query - This is plugged into DexScreener and scraped for the best match.
+@param id - A search query - This is plugged into DexScreener and scraped for the best match. \n

 /getprice id:query

- * Sets a price alert when a given token pair exceeds a price.
+ * Sets a price alert when a given token pair exceeds a price. \n
 @param id - Query to pass into Dex.
 This will return the first token pair from a list, and track that.
-A quote token may be specified.
+A quote token may be specified. \n
 @param price - The threshold price for the token to exceed.
-The command automatically determines relativity to the current price.
+The command automatically determines relativity to the current price. \n
 @note Polling is done at a 5s interval for every time the command is used.
 This opens the bot up to spam.
 The bot does not currently track a maximum number of price alerts or permissions.
-The loop is automatically killed once the price alert is triggered however.
+The loop is automatically killed once the price alert is triggered however. \n
 @todo Implement file IO to "store" the bot's price alerts between launches.
 Currently it is just storing in memory.
-Multiple contact points - Ie, txt messages/Telegram?
+Multiple contact points - Ie, txt messages/Telegram? \n

 /pricealert id:query price:price